GoogleCloudPlatform/gcpdiag/README.md

 -   pytest: Testing framework
 -   yapf: Code formatting
 -   docker: test running environment (for Kokoro jobs)
--   terraform: Test projects setup ("dummies" used in testing)
+-   terraform: Test projects setup (json-dumps used in testing with stubs that respond with these json contents)

 ## Development setup